-We now provide a broad comparison of the importance of different factors.
-Namely, we compare partial $R^2$ across regressions, after removing certain factors, to grasp what percent of the variation in voting behavior can be attributed to each.
-To do so, we consider equation (6) while including direct firm exposure, exposure via expenditures, and political alignment as explanatory variables.
+sure via expenditures, and political alignment as explanatory variables.
 Note that this regression includes a battery of demographic and economic controls as well.
-We then define as economic factors: firm exposure, firm size, firm's trade with the U.S., exposure via expenditures, and employment shares by industry; and as non-economic factors: political alignment and demographics, which include: age, wage, gender, participation, and years of schooling.
+We then define as economic factors: firm exposure, firm size, firm's trade with the U.S., exposure via expenditures, and employment shares by industry; and as non-economic factors: political alignment and demographics, which include: age, wage, gender, participation, and years of schooling.40

-Table 3 presents a partial $R^2$ that results from removing each element from the full specification and calculating the percentage change in $R^2$ with respect to the full model.
-A comparison of columns (1) and (3) confirms the relatively large coefficient for political alignment in Table 3.
+Table 3 presents the partial R^2 which results from removing each element from the full specification.
+A comparison of columns (1) and (3) confirms the relatively large coefficient for political alignment in Table 2.
 However, we can also verify that economic factors play a non-negligible role in explaining the observed variation in voting behavior.
-The latter was particularly true in this setting, in which the referendum was approved with only a 1 pp lead in votes.
+The latter was particularly true in this setting, in which the referendum was approved with only a 1 pp lead in votes.41